shawnarneygit/ai_machine_learning/bitcoin/README.md

 Initial Model using SARIMAX has a Mean Absolute Percentage Error (MAPE) of 1.77%.
 The Mean Absolute Error (MAE) is 898.27.

-What this means in dollar terms is that our initial model, has an error rate within $898.27 US Dollars.
+Our initial model, has an error rate within $898.27 US Dollars.

 ![sarimax](images/sarimax_results.png)